papanito/papanito/README.md

 I regularly write articles on [https://wyssmann.com/blog](https://wyssmann.com/blog), maybe there is something interesting for you there.

+For recruiters my CV is available on request at <<https://papanito.gitlab.io/resume>
 <!-- feed start -->
 - Jun 17 - [Chezmoi externals behind a coorporate proxy](https://wyssmann.com/blog/2025/06/chezmoi-externals-behind-a-coorporate-proxy/)
 - Jun 01 - [NixOS my new linux distro](https://wyssmann.com/blog/2025/06/nixos-my-new-linux-distro/)